 - the person's wishes, directions, preferences and values, including those in an Advance Care Directive (if possible);

 - the consequences to the person if the treatment is not provided;

 - any alternative treatment that is available;

-- the nature and degree of risks of any treatment; and
+- the nature and degree of significant risks of any treatment; and

-If a substitute decision-maker has difficulty making a decision and needs assistance, he or she may apply to the Board for advice or directions.
+If a substitute decision-maker has difficulty making a decision and needs assistance, he or she may apply to the Tribunal for advice or directions.